 Q: My first dose was in February.
 Has too much time lapsed to get the second dose?

 A: It is not too late to get your second dose.
-Regardless of how much time has passed, getting the booster shot will increase the effectiveness of your vaccination.
+Regardless of how much time has passed, fishing the series and getting the booster shot will increase the effectiveness of your vaccination.

 General vaccine efficacy and safety